Cyclic Differentiable Architecture Search: Conclusions

 \section{Conclusions}

-In this work, motivated by the separation problem of the search and evaluation networks in DARTS, we proposed a cyclic differentiable search algorithm which integrates the two networks into a unified architecture.
+In this work, motivated by the separation problem of the search and evaluation networks in DARTS, we have proposed a cyclic differentiable architecture search algorithm that integrates the two networks into a unified architecture.
 The alternating joint learning enables the search of architectures to fit the final evaluation network.
-Experiments demonstrate the efficacy of the proposed algorithm and searched architectures, which achieve competitive performance on CIFAR, ImageNet and NAS-Bench-201.
-In the future work, we plan to augment the architecture search with more operations and migrate the algorithm to other vision tasks.
+Experiments on three different search spaces demonstrate the efficacy of the proposed algorithm and searched architectures, which achieve competitive performance on CIFAR, ImageNet and NATS-Bench.
+In future work, we will consider adding more constraints on prioritized path selection, such as both Params and latency, thus improving the flexibility and user-friendliness of the search method.